cagov/design-system/components/icons/README.md

 ### Icon font and CSS.

-Recommended for projects where modifying HTML and Javascript is challenging.
+Recommended for projects where content authors need to be able to add any font inline using only HTML.

 2. Copy the `src/fonts` folder to your web app.

-3. Copy the `dist/icon-font.css` folder to your web app.
+3. Copy the `src/icon-font.css` file to your web app.

 4. Include the CSS in your project or page.
-The CSS must be at the directory level as the `fonts` folder.
+The CSS must be at the same directory level as the `fonts` folder.

 5. Place individual icon in HTML using `<span class="ca-gov-icon-[id]" aria-hidden="true"></span>`